rug-minds/InteractiveIsing.jl/README.md

 # InteractiveIsing.jl
 An interactive Spin Ising simulation using Julia and QML

-This package requires multithreading.
-Either set up multithreading in VSCODE, Pluto, etc. or when running through the REPL, make sure the environment variable `JULIA_NUM_THREADS` is set.
+Using the user interface requires multithreading.
+Either set up multithreading directly in VSCODE, Pluto, etc. or when running through the REPL, make sure the environment variable `JULIA_NUM_THREADS` is set.

 This can be done by running